vryzhov/COSC416-2024/lab4/README.md

 9. Discuss limitations of this approach.
     * What can make this approach break or render it less reliable or accurate?
     * Similarly to the Part 1, the decisions we made are biased.
 Explain the nature of this bias.
+Should we attempt to compensate for it?

 ### Part 3